dotnet/docs/docs/framework/wpf/advanced/documents-in-wpf.md

 <a name="XPS_Documents"></a>
 ## XPS Documents
- [!INCLUDE[TLA#tla_xps](../../../../includes/tlasharptla-xps-md.md)] document is a package that contains one or more fixed-documents along with all the resources and information required for rendering.  [!INCLUDE[TLA2#tla_xps](../../../../includes/tla2sharptla-xps-md.md)] is also the native [!INCLUDE[TLA#tla_winvista](../../../../includes/tlasharptla-winvista-md.md)] print spool file format.
+ XML Paper Specification (XPS) document is a package that contains one or more fixed-documents along with all the resources and information required for rendering.  [!INCLUDE[TLA2#tla_xps](../../../../includes/tla2sharptla-xps-md.md)] is also the native [!INCLUDE[TLA#tla_winvista](../../../../includes/tlasharptla-winvista-md.md)] print spool file format.
 An <xref:System.Windows.Xps.Packaging.XpsDocument> is stored in standard ZIP dataset, and can include a combination of XML and binary components, such as image and font files.
 [PackageRelationships](#PackageRelationships) are used to define the dependencies between the content and the resources required to fully render the document.
 The <xref:System.Windows.Xps.Packaging.XpsDocument> design provides a single, high-fidelity document solution that supports multiple uses:

 - Reading, writing, and storing fixed-document content and resources as a single, portable, and easy-to-distribute file.